Derek Laud: Writing

+In 2015 Laud published The Problem With Immigrants through political publishing house Biteback, and he is a contributing writer to the Financial Times, The Independent, and The Daily Maverick.
+He has been a regular writer at the Wimbledon Championships since 2010.

 Media appearances

 Big Brother

 In 2005, Laud was a contestant on the sixth series of the British reality television series Big Brother, in which a number of contestants live in an isolated house trying to avoid being evicted by the public.
 He was the tenth person to be evicted from the Big Brother House after losing in a head-to-head with Eugene Sully.

 Other

 Laud appeared on a charity edition of the television quiz show Who Wants to Be a Millionaire? on 17 September 2005, partnering Edwina Currie.
 Laud appeared on the BBC television discussion programme Question Time in November 2005.
-He makes regular TV and radio broadcasts.
-He is also a specialist writer on tennis and covers the Wimbledon Championships every year and won the media tennis tournament during the first year of becoming an accredited tennis writer.
+He is selective about the TV shows he takes part in, describing most of them as a 'degrading shouting matches with little or no intellectual credibility'.

 Personal life

 An enthusiastic fox hunter, Laud was made Master of Foxhounds for the New Forest Hunt in 1999, becoming the first black master of foxhounds in the United Kingdom.
-He lives between the Cotswold and Knightsbridge in London.
+He lives between the Cotswolds and Knightsbridge in London.

 Laud is an advocate for the gambling addiction charity GamCare and the dog protection charity the Dogs Trust, the latter of which was his chosen charity when he appeared on Who Wants to Be a Millionaire? with former government minister Edwina Currie.